Technigo/project-library/README.md

 We approached the problem by first writing the basic HTML code needed - buttons and filter dropdown.
 Then we made sure the filtering and sorting worked before we went on to style the site.

 We struggled a lot with making the filtering work.
 We finally realized that it didn't work because we were rendering all recipe cards again after the filtering function.
 Another issue we had was that the sorting didn't work when we tried to copy the code from class.
 We needed to use the parseInt method since we were comparing numbers (time) rather than alphabetical order.
 Once these two issues were solved, the rest went pretty smoothly.

-If we had more time, we would have added our own preferred recipes rather than these standard ones.
+We are pretty heppy with the result but if we would have had more time, we would probably have worked more on the styling.

 # View it live